-While seasonal influenza (flu) viruses are detected year-round in the United States, flu viruses are most common during the fall and winter.
+Flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.
+While seasonal influenza (flu) viruses are detected year-round in the United States, flu infections are most common during the fall and winter.
 The exact timing and duration of flu seasons can vary, but influenza activity often begins to increase in October.
 Most of the time flu activity peaks between December and February, although activity can last as late as May.

 Yes.
 It’s possible to get sick with flu even if you have been vaccinated (although you won’t know for sure unless you get a flu test).

-Everyone 6 months and older should get a flu vaccine every season with rare exceptions.
+Everyone 6 months and older should get a flu vaccine every season.

 Flu vaccines are offered in many doctor’s offices, clinics, health departments, pharmacies and college health centers, as well as by many employers, and even in some schools.